The Sacred Forest of Kpassè

 The Initiates: Guardians of the Secret

-Beyond the statues and the paths for visitors lies the Zomachi—the area of the forest where the most secret rituals take place.
-This is where young boys and girls are sent during their "initiation" periods, which can last from a few weeks to several months.
+Beyond the statues and the paths for visitors lies the Zomachi — the area of the forest where the most secret rituals take place.
+This is where young boys and girls are sent during their initiation periods, which can last from a few weeks to several months.

 The Challenge of Preservation